cloudevents/spec/cloudevents/primer.md

 HTTP.
 The specifications will not focus on the processing model of either the event producer or event consumer.

-CloudEvents, at its core, defines a set of metadata, called attributes, about the event being transferred between systems, and how those pieces of metadata should appear in that message.
+CloudEvents, at its core, defines a set of metadata, called "context attributes", about the event being transferred between systems, and how those pieces of metadata should appear in that message.
 This metadata is meant to be the minimal set of information needed to route the request to the proper component and to facilitate proper processing of the event by that component.
 So, while this might mean that some of the application data of the event itself might be duplicated as part of the CloudEvent's set of attributes, this is to be done